 Most of the Philippines have a tropical climate with high humidity.
-In the summer months, from March to May, the temperature can range from 25 to 32 degrees Celsius.
+In the summer months, from March to May, the temperature can range from 25 to 32°C.

-Situated on Luzon island, Ilocos is known for its’ fantastic beaches and its’ historic sites.
+Situated on Luzon island, Ilocos is known for fantastic beaches and historic sites.
 The most famous historical tourist attraction is the Spanish colonial city of Vigan.
 The city features beautiful cobbled streets and fantastically preserved Spanish mansions with wrought iron railings.

 Puerto Galera is situated on the coast, just south of the Philippines’ capital city of Manila.
 It has wonderful beaches and superb diving areas with a wide variety of marine life.
 Muelle Bay is nearby and offers an excellent choice of restaurants, bars and shops.
 It also has a natural harbour where you can safely snorkel to view the coral reefs.